Helping MandM Direct Select the Right Audience for Google Ads Campaigns

 At the end of the outcome period, if both group A and B return the same revenue per customer (or non-significant fall in revenue), then MandM Direct can remove ad spend for this segment with high propensity-to-engage and, thus, maximise ROI.
 If successful, the business have smartly reduced ad cost without compromising revenue, for this customer audience.

-If you are a digital business interested in using your data to optimise your paid media marketing spend or more generally interested in how we, at Datatonic, can help you unlock value from your customer data, with the power of Google Cloud Platform, do not hesitate to Contact Us!
+Follow us on LinkedIn to keep up to date with blogs and case studies.
+If you are a digital business interested in using your data to optimise your paid media marketing spend or more generally interested in how we, at Datatonic, can help you unlock value from your customer data, with the power of Google Cloud, do not hesitate to Contact Us!